-It is, hands down, the most popular image I’ve shared, with (as of today) over 1100 likes on the Alzheimer’s Caregiver Minute page, 33 comments, and 2435 shares.
+It is, hands down, the most popular image I’ve shared, with thousands of like, comments, and shares.
 I’m not surprised, because Teepa Snow‘s quote is a direct challenge to the often-expressed belief that dementia robs a person of who they are, makes them say and do things that they’d find humiliating, and leaves them essentially as an empty shell.
 A secondary belief is that the way we as caregivers and bystanders react to someone with dementia can give them as much dignity as possible despite the disease.

 Honestly?
 Even typing those sentences makes me sick to my stomach.
 That’s how much I disbelieve those perspective.

 I am sad to admit that there have been times when I was embarrassed by my father’s dementia-induced behavior.
 I was embarrassed when he yelled at someone working at the local Social Security Office when we were trying to get him properly enrolled in Medicare.
 I was embarrassed when he spoke with a friend and I saw their confusion because his words didn’t make any sense at all.
 I was embarrassed when his disinhibition allowed him to say things to people that he never would but for the disease.
 In each of those instances, I was embarrassed because I didn’t think my father was behaving appropriately and I apologized for his behavior.

 And my embarrassment and apology meant that in those moments, I did not see him as worthy of respect--my reaction robbed him of his dignity.
 Typing that sentence makes me sick to my stomach, too.